Top 8 ERP Software Vendors

 SAP has been a leader in business applications since the launch of its first ERP system in 1972.
 Today, the company has over 425,000 customers in over 180 countries and employs over 100,000 people worldwide.
 They offer dozens of ERP solutions for seemingly every size of business and every type of industry.

 ERP solutions from SAP give your business access to tools designed to simplify your business processes and gain an advantage over your competitors.
 This is provided through integrated financial management, supply chain management, and CRM tools.
-Most SAP ERP software is scalable, allow you to adjust the package towards your unique needs.
+Most SAP ERP software is scalable, allowing you to adjust the package to your unique needs.
+For small businesses, SAP offers their Business One, while SAP S/4HANA is built for enterprise companies requiring more advanced features.

 Regardless of the size of your business, SAP has a worldwide ecosystem of over 21,000 partners that can help you buy, build, implement, service, support and run the SAP solution that best fits your unique needs.
 For small and midsize (SME) businesses that have concerns working with such a large company, SAP provides local partners that can help you face-to-face and handle local regulations.